solana-labs/solana/docs/src/proposals/accounts-db-replication.md

 1. Build the replica framework and executable
 2. Integrate snapshot restore code for bootstrap the AccountsDb.
-3. Develop the ReplicaUpdatedSlotsRequestor and ReplicaUpdatedSlotsServer interface code
+3. Develop the ReplicaSlotConfirmationRequestor and ReplicaSlotConfirmationServer interface code
-4. Develop the ReplicaUpdatedSlotsRequestor and ReplicaUpdatedSlotsServer detailed implementations: managing the ReplEligibleSlotSet lifecycle: adding new roots and deleting root to it.
+4. Develop the ReplicaSlotConfirmationRequestor and ReplicaSlotConfirmationServer detailed implementations: managing the ReplEligibleSlotSet lifecycle: adding new roots and deleting root to it.
 And interfaces managing ReplWorkingSlotSet interface: adding and removing.
 Develop component synthesising information from BankForks, BlockCommitmentCache and OptimistcallyConfirmedBank on the server side and maintaining information on the client side.
 5. Develop the interface code for ReplicaAccountsRequestor and ReplicaAccountsServer
 6. Develop detailed implementation for ReplicaAccountsRequestor and ReplicaAccountsServer and develop the replication account storage serializer and deserializer.
 7. Develop the interface code JsonRpcAccountsService